python/cpython/Doc/library/ftplib.rst

 .. method:: FTP.storlines(cmd, fp, callback=None)

-   Store a file in ASCII transfer mode.  *cmd* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
+   Store a file in line mode.  *cmd* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
 Lines are read until EOF from the :term:`file object` *fp* (opened in binary mode) using its :meth:`~io.IOBase.readline` method to provide the data to be stored.  *callback* is an optional single